girip11/postgresql_learning/postgresql_tutorial/10_modifying_data.md

 -- Assume we have a table called teaching_assistant id, name, course -- this is an example of populating rows from another table.
-INSERT INTO teaching_assistant (name, course)
+-- In this case the number of columns in the selected table should -- match the columns mentioned in the INSERT INTO clause INSERT INTO teaching_assistant (name, course)
 SELECT name, course
 FROM student